copper-leaf/kudzu/README.md

     other Parser to this, not just character-type parsers, and so arbitrarily-complex sub-grammars can be repeated as needed.
 You'll notice that we gave the parser a `name`.
 This name is attached to the nodes it produces, so that when we evaluate the parse tree, we can look for nodes named `word` or `number`, and take different actions accordingly.
-- `ChoiceParser`: Takes a list of sub-parsers, and predicatively* picks one to continue parsing with.
+- `PredictiveChoiceParser`: Takes a list of sub-parsers, and predicatively* picks one to continue parsing with.
 - `SequenceParser`: Takes a list of sub-parsers, and executes each one a single time in order.
 - `OptionalWhitespaceParser`: Consumes and throws away whitespace if it exists.
 As the whitespace is optional, and input such as `two1234` would still match and be parsed correctly.